 Can Age-Related Farsightedness be Fixed?

-Difficulty seeing up close can be corrected with glasses, contacts, surgery
+Difficulty seeing up close can be corrected with glasses, contacts or surgery

-Difficulty seeing up close can be corrected with glasses, contacts, surgery
+Difficulty seeing up close can be corrected with glasses, contacts or surgery

-If you’re 40 or older and find that you can't read up close like before, you may have a very common eye condition.
-You may have age-related farsightedness.
-It is also known as presbyopia — which means “aging eye” in Greek.
+If you’re 40 or older and struggle to read up close, you might have a common eye condition associated with aging.
+You may have age-related farsightedness, also known as presbyopia.

-“Symptoms vary in severity,” says David Horie, MD, an optometrist at Scripps Clinic Rancho Bernardo and Scripps Clinic Encinitas.
-“Some people may notice considerable changes in their close vision, while others may not notice as significant a difference.”
+“Symptoms vary in severity,” says David Horie, MD, an optometrist at Scripps Clinic Rancho Bernardo, Scripps Clinic Encinitas and Scripps Clinic Torrey Pines.
+“Some people may notice considerable changes in their close vision, while others may not notice as significant of a difference.”

 “An eye care provider can diagnose and determine whether you have presbyopia, which is very common, or another condition that could be more serious,” says Dr. Horie.